 This course is a combination of case analysis and discussion of the critical financial and strategic issues facing media management teams.
-The course examines the structures, business relationships and impact of regulation and technology along the media value chain.
+The course provides a framework to analyze the media industry and uses classic financial modeling exercises to examine the modern media company.
+There is a focus on the core "drivers" one needs to examine to develop successful business plans in the media sector, as well as a discussion of valuation and corporate structure as it relates to different companies along the media "value chain".
 The course is designed to prepare students for a role in financial analysis, business development, or media consultancy.
 A basic understanding of accounting and corporate finance is recommended as the course is designed to take core business concepts and demonstrate how they can be applied specifically to the entertainment and media industry.
 Students will be expected to prepare financial models and demonstrate strong presentation skills.